stroyerr/AutoBroadcast/README.md

 # AutoBroadcast
 The all in one auto broadcaster.

-Every single feature is customisable in-game via a menu Super lightweight and lag-free
+- Every single feature is customisable in-game via a menu

+- Super lightweight and lag-free

-Multiple message types
+- Multiple message types

-Supports colour codes (&3, &a, etc.)
+- Supports color codes (&3, &a, etc.)

-Choose how often the announcements run
+- Choose how often the announcements run

-Customise your announcer prefix easily
+- Customize your announcer prefix easily

-Single-click to enable or disable the announcer
+- Single-click to enable or disable the announcer

-Easy to create messages to broadcast from in-game via the menu Only one permission needed
+- Easy to create messages to broadcast from in-game via the menu

+- Only one permission needed

-Toggle between random and fixed order announcements/broadcasts
+- Toggle between random and fixed order announcements/broadcasts

 Plugin Showcase / Demonstration: